Urodynamic Testing in Naperville, IL

 The goal of urodynamic testing is to determine a definitive cause of the person’s urinary discomfort.
 Once a source of the person’s symptoms has been identified, Dr. Wright can continue by offering their individualized recommendations and treatment options.

-If you have been experiencing any symptoms of urinary dysfunction we urge you to make an appointment with Dr. Wright as soon as possible.
-Allowing conditions such as benign prostatic hyperplasia (BPH) or overactive bladder to go undiagnosed and untreated will only result in symptoms that gradually worsen over time.
-To schedule urodynamic testing at The Wright Center for Women’s Health, please call (630) 687-9595 or fill out our appointment request form.
+If you have been experiencing any symptoms of urinary dysfunction we urge you to make an appointment with Dr. Kimberly Wright as soon as possible.
+Allowing conditions such as overactive bladder to go undiagnosed and untreated will only result in symptoms that gradually worsen over time.
+To schedule urodynamic testing at our women’s health clinic in Naperville, IL, please call (630) 687-9595 or fill out our appointment request form.